Crisis In Ukraine

 Long-Term Needs

-• Continued overseas relief in Ukraine and neighboring countries by providing medical equipment, securing temporary housing for people in transit, offering food, medicine, and cash, as well as summer camp placement.
+• Overseas relief in Ukraine and neighboring countries by providing medical equipment, securing temporary housing for people in transit, offering food, medicine, and cash, as well as summer camp placement.

 • Integrating Ukrainians, Russians, and Ethiopians into Israeli society, obtaining language translation, and acquiring social welfare services.